Some people vilify prenuptial and postnuptial agreements because they see these plans as a precursor to divorce.

 - Which spouse assumes tax liability for certain assets, such as bank accounts and business accounts;

-- Whether a spouse will or will not remain a beneficiary on life insurance policies after divorce; and
+- Whether a spouse will or will not remain a beneficiary on life insurance policies after divorce

-- Which spouse will pay or receive spousal support (or alimony) the amount of support, and the duration of payment.
+- Which spouse will pay or receive spousal support (or alimony), the amount of support, and how long spousal support will be paid

 We can discuss these and other issues that may impact your agreements during your free consultation.